-Your partner has behaved so badly that you can no longer bear to live with them.
+Your civil partner has behaved in a way that means you cannot reasonably be expected to live with them.

 This could include: